nielsbasjes/dsmr-tools/README.md

 - Copy the two nars from this project (also built against Nifi 1.7.0!!) to the minifi lib folder:
     - nifi-sensor-stream-cutter-nar-0.1-SNAPSHOT.nar
     - nifi-dsmr-parser-nar-0.1-SNAPSHOT.nar

-## Writing less

-We then copy this file as config.yml into the conf dir of my MiNiFi installation.

 ## There is no "disk"
 The problem with Raspberry Pi systems is that they have an SD card as 'disk'.